 - Link out to all your social media profiles from these mininet sites (Social Media Reputation Management)

-- Create more content and late it age some more until they push the bad reputations down.
+- Create more content and let it age some more until they push the bad reputations down.

 It’s an investment